mykeels/nigerian-laws/1990/Marriage-Act-1990.md

 (c) that there is not any impediment of kindred or affinity, or any other lawful hindrance to the marriage;

-(d) that neither of the parties to the intended marriage is married by customary law to any person other than the person with whom such marriage is proposed to be contracted.
+(d) that neither of the parties to the intended marriage is married by customary law to any person other than the person with whom such marriage is proposed to be contractennd.

 (2) Such affidavit may be sworn before a registrar, or before an administrative officer or before a recognised minister of religion.